Master's Programme in Global Studies

 In this education, we address issues related to sustainability.
 The content of the course or program fits into at least one of our 10 sustainability criteria.
 For you as a student, the sustainability label means guidance, quality assurance, and a guarantee that courses or programs contain a pronounced sustainability perspective.

-The Master’s Programme provides the opportunity to gain an in-depth understanding of how globalization shape lives, environments, and possibilities for action and imagination.
-You will explore global issues and gain a critical understanding of the main challenges facing global society today, and contribute to finding ways forward.
-With a focus on current research and the possibility of practicing your skills and knowledge in an internship, you will graduate with the ability to work for a more equal, sustainable, and inclusive society.
+The Master Programme in Global Studies provides the opportunity to gain an in-depth understanding of how global challenges shape lives, environments, and possibilities for action and imagination.
+You will explore global issues and gain a critical understanding of the main challenges facing societies across the globe today and contribute to finding ways forward.
+With a focus on current research and the development of transferable skills, you will graduate with the ability to work for a more equal, sustainable, and inclusive world.

 Programme structure and content

 Throughout the programme you will participate in group and individual assignments, presentations, and seminars.
 The rigorous and comprehensive coursework creates a dynamic learning environment that challenges you and gives you the opportunity to gain a strong academic skill set.

 The introductory core courses provide you with different theories and perspectives on globalization and develop deeper into current issues.
 Our elective courses during the second semester give you the opportunity to profile your studies – we offer courses on global issues such as sustainable development, migration, the changing political economy, and conflict resolution.
 The third semester starts with the methods course and the writing of your research proposal.
 In the following internship course, you will be able to put theory into practice by doing an internship in Sweden or internationally.
 You finish your studies at the programme by writing your master thesis guided by your supervisor.